Ethan-Shap/3D-Tower-Defense/README.md

 Instantiate the enemies, & Pool based on type
 Move the enemies to spawner when needed to spawn, and move back to pool position if killed or makes it to the end-

+# Saving
+Save player data
+    - Name
+    - Levels Unlocked

+If the player wants to save the current game save -
+    - Level Type
+    - Tower Positions (If there are towers)
+    - Enemy Positions (If there are active enemies)
+    - Round
+    - Spawn Rate
+    - Current Money
+    - Current Health

 # Future Updates
     - More Enemies